emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. UI is very nice, feels modern and search works well. ✔️
 1. Has built in subs for most content and allows adjustments. ✔️
 1. Has movies, shows and anime. ✔️
-1. Site does have watchlists and continue watching. ✔️
+1. Site has watchlists and continue watching, but you can't login to sync them across devices. ⚠️
 1. Has sorting options, collections, and recommendations on frontpage. ✔️
 1. Site is free from new tab popup ads, can be used without an adblocker. ✔️
 1. Site looks good + works well on mobile. ✔️